 The Splendid Table has been at the forefront of food issues and policies since its inception.
 Long before eating local became a catchphrase and farmers' markets became ubiquitous, The Splendid Table was talking about the changes needed in the food system and what was happening on the grassroots level.
 In fact, when The Splendid Table first went on the air, Lynne had to make sure to define such terms as "organic" and "sustainable" for listeners.
 Today those terms have become part of the everyday lexicon, and people's hunger for wholesome food and the rituals surrounding it has only increased.

 Food has a way of creating bonds among people, and that is certainly the case for the people behind The Splendid Table.
 The program's production team of Lynne, Sally, Jen Russell and Jennifer Luebke have been together since the program's earliest days.
 Longtime contributors to the program include Jane and Michael Stern, who find the special, unique and idiosyncratic diners and eateries in cities and towns across America; witty wine expert Joshua Wesson; and the unabashedly opinionated cheesemonger Steve Jenkins.
+(All contributors.)

 Special guests are also essential to The Splendid Table's ongoing culinary conversation.
 The late Julia Child was a steadfast advocate of The Splendid Table and appeared on the program numerous times.
 Among the parade of outstanding guests are food activist Michael Pollan, author of such books as The Omnivore's Dilemma and Food Rules; film director and writer Nora Ephron; famed Spanish chef José Andrés; the late director Ismail Merchant; food writer Anthony Bourdain; chef Mario Batali; Franz Ferdinand lead singer Alex Kapranos, who is also a food critic; and classical violinist extraordinaire Joshua Bell, who enjoyed an in-home cooking lesson from Lynne.